 - The defendant, or in layman’s terms, the person who is accused of the crime, entered the courtroom.

-- As the defendant entered the courtroom, Ellen asked me to explain the proceedings in layman’s terms.
+- As the defendant entered the courtroom, Ellen asked me to explain the proceedings using layman’s terms.

-If you’re in doubt, ask yourself whether you can substitute a synonym for layman’s terms and still have the sentence make sense.
-For instance, you might ask someone to explain something “in plain English” or “in simple terms.”
+If you’re in doubt, ask yourself whether you can substitute plain English or simple terms in place of layman’s terms and still have the sentence make sense.

 - Doctor, I’m not sure I understand what hypertension means.
 Can you please explain that in layman’s terms?